dzervoudakes/grindstonejs/README.md

 ##### after()

-_Inserts new content after the target element.
+_Insert new content after the target element.
 New content can be either HTML input as a string or existing DOM elements._

 ```
 $(selector).after(content);